comit-network/RFCs/RFC-001-BAM.md

 ##### Headers

+`Headers` and `Body` are supposed to be used by an application protocol defined on top of `BAM`.
+Application protocols can be defined by defining `REQUEST` types and with them, the semantics of certain headers and the body of a `REQUEST`.
-`Headers` and `Body` are supposed to be used by the application protocol (for the beginning, just GANP).
-Similar to HTTP, application protocols MAY include some kind of 'Content-Type' in the protocol headers in order to describe the encoding of the payload.
+Similar to HTTP, application protocols MAY include some kind of 'Content-Type' in the headers in order to describe the encoding of the body.

-In addition, protocol headers also encode compatibility information.
+In addition, headers also encode compatibility information.
 Each header is available in two variants:

 - MUST understand
 - MAY ignore

-If a node receives a protocol header in the `MUST understand` variant in a `REQUEST` and it does not understand it, it MUST reject the request with a `SE01` response.
+If a node receives a header in the `MUST understand` variant in a `REQUEST` and it does not understand it, it MUST reject the request with a `SE01` response.
 See section [Sender Error Responses](#sender-errors-se00-se99) for further details.
 Headers encoded as `MAY ignore` are ok to be not understood.
 Nodes may simply ignore them as if they were not there.

 If a node receives a `RESPONSE` frame with a header that is marked as `MUST understand` but it does not understand it, it MUST stop processing this response.
 The reason behind this is that the responding party demanded understanding of this header in order to continue.
 This is most likely due to a backwards-incompatible change in a protocol where the receiving party would act in an incompatible way if it did not take the mandatory header into account.